 States, Transitions, and Guards

-- States change in response to events (transition). - When multiple responses to an event (multiple transitions) are possible, the choice is guided by the current conditions. - Also called the guards on a transition. - We take the transition that satisfies all guards.
+- States change in response to events (transition). - When multiple transitions are possible, the choice is guided by the current conditions. - Also called the guards on a transition. - We take the transition that satisfies all guards.

 State Transitions